-The problem with training courses is that they are just that – courses.
+The problem with courses is that they are just that – courses.
 You sit in a classroom, learn stuff, go back to the office and do things the way you always have.
 Even project management certification training doesn’t automatically mean you will apply yourself to working differently.
 You take the course to get the certificate, not because you are committed to continuous professional development.

 It takes a serious degree of action planning at the end of the course, follow up with your manager and personal commitment to make training course lessons really stick.
-So while training courses are good, they aren’t the only way you can learn things.
+Training courses are good but they aren’t the only way you can learn things.

 Companies are investing their money on things other than sending their employees on courses.
 All this adds up to the fact that if you are in the ‘if only I could go on a course’ school of thought then you’re unlikely to get lucky.

 However, training is not all about training courses.
 There are plenty of other ways of learning things if your company is cutting back but you know you have areas that you want to develop.
-How about:
+Here are some options

 And if those ideas don’t take your fancy, try these: